-I’ve been on my current case for about 3 months.
-As I’ve mentioned before, it is a high level strategy case for a technology client.
-As a result, I’ve been able to do a great deal of fairly interesting work researching various technology markets and trends, ranging from the typical (Internet search) to the more esoteric (grid computing), as I help the client scope out successful strategies by other technology players and possible expansion opportunities.
+I’ve been on my current consulting case for about 3 months.
+It is a strategy case for a technology client.
+As a result, I’ve been able to do a great deal of work researching various technology markets and trends, ranging from the typical (Internet search) to the more esoteric (grid computing), as I help the client scope out possible expansion opportunities.

 This is a particular point of pride for me, for despite Taiwan’s pre-eminence as an economic power and it’s fascinating fusion of Western, Japanese, and Chinese influences, the island is not given the same respect or attention as Hong Kong or Singapore.
 Despite a vibrant political system, it has no seat on the United Nations, no diplomatic recognition by any major country, and even to the United States which guards the island as if it were its own, it is the black sheep of the US’s circle of friends.

 And yet, the world as you or I know it would not be able to get along without it: